espinoco/espinoco.github.io/src/Slack quick reference.md

 ---
 title: Slack quick reference
 published_on: 2023-04-09
-updated_on: 2024-02-09
+updated_on: 2024-05-15
 ---
 - Slack setup
-    - Use Slack for Desktop.
-To use Slack windowing features.
+    - Use Slack for Desktop to use Slack windowing features.
     - Use Grammarly Desktop so that it works with the Slack Desktop app.
-Needs to be downloaded from Grammarly's website.
+It needs to be downloaded from Grammarly's website.
-    - Slack settings:
+    - Slack Settings
         - Advanced
             - When writing a message, press `Enter` to…
-                - Start a new line (use `Enter` to send) (checked)
+                - Start a new line (use `command + Enter` to send) (checked)
             - Download location
                 - Choose location for each download (checked)
         - Mark as read
-            - When I view a channel
+            - Under "When I view a channel"
-                - Start me at the newest message, but leave unseen messages unread
+                - Start me at the newest message, but leave unseen messages unread (checked)
         - Messages & media
             - Theme -> Compact
             - Names -> Just display names